About

 - The Power of Positive Doing – gives participants an understanding of the difference between positive thinking and positive doing, and why action is so important

-- Changing Behaviour – discusses what real behavioural change requires and whether the focus of that change should be directed at self or others
+- Changing Behaviour – discusses what real behavioural change requires and whether the focus of that change should be directed towards self or others w

 - Excuses are for Losers – explores why people make excuses and how that impacts on the individuals and those around them